mysqljs/mysql/Readme.md

 * `debug`: Prints protocol details to stdout.
 (Default: `false`)
 * `multipleStatements`: Allow multiple mysql statements per query.
 Be careful with this, it exposes you to SQL injection attacks.
 (Default: `false)
+* `flags`: List of connection flags to use other than the default ones.
+It is also possible to blacklist default ones.
+For more information, check [Connection Flags](#connection-flags).

 In addition to passing these options as an object, you can also use a url string.
 For example: